soulzcore/iacc_python_2018/week6/1-DataVisualization.md

 # Data Visualization

-> Data Visualization is the rending of data in a graphical or pictoral format
+> Data Visualization is the rending of data in a graphical or pictorial format

 > It involves using visual elements like charts, maps, graphs etc..

-> Data Visualization is the easiest and most popular way of identifying and understanding trend, patterns, outlier etc.. in the data
+> Data Visualization is the easiest and most popular way of identifying and understanding trend, patterns, outliers etc.. in the data

 > Finding information ( like trends) in a massive spreadsheet might be a very difficult task, but if the data from the spreadsheet can be visualized trends can be spotted without much effort

 > In the increasingly data driven world, data visualization is a very important skill to have

 **Data Visualization in Python**

 > There multiple libraries available for Data Visualization

 > Some popular ones are : matplotlib, plotly, seaborn, bokeh

 **Matplotlib**

 > matplotlib is one of the oldest and most popular library

 > Pandas is natively integrated with matplotlib

 > Pandas data structures like Series and Dataframes can be visualized using matplotlib

 **Installation**